In Missouri Senate race with two Erics, Trump endorses Eric | Politics

 "I'm honored to receive President Trump's endorsement," Greitens said first, adding criticism of his rival: "President Trump said it best when he characterized Schmitt's campaign as 'great dishonesty in politics.'"
 Some 11 minutes later, Schmitt posted that he was "grateful" for Trump's endorsement.
 "I'll take that fight to the Senate to SAVE AMERICA!" he added, parroting Trump's slogan.

 Trump, who has become a kingmaker in the Republican Party during primaries for the November midterm elections, has endorsed some 200 candidates in 2022, with mixed results in states including Ohio, Pennsylvania and North Carolina.
-But Trump, who is weighing another White House run in 2024, regularly frames his endorsements as hugely successful, raising the question of whether he was trying to protect his record through the dual endorsement.
+But Trump, who is weighing another White House run in 2024, regularly claims his endorsements are hugely successful, raising the questions of whether he was trying to protect his record through the dual endorsement in the closely fought race.

 "Trump's really worried about taking a loss on this one," the Republican Accountability Project, a conservative anti-Trump group, said on Twitter.
 To be sure, there is one candidate Trump definitely did not endorse: Representative Vicky Hartzler, who is also running for the Republican nomination for Senate in Tuesday's primary.